 Stay in a budget hotel

 Accommodation is one of the costliest parts of any getaway, so consider staying at a budget hotel or hostel.
 Some will be slightly off the beaten path but others are right in the heart of San Francisco’s most popular neighborhoods.
 Booking in advance will help secure you a room at one of these quaint, often Victorian establishments.
 Staying here will also give you the opportunity to meet other cost-conscious travelers, who will no doubt share their own tips for seeing the city on a budget.

 Choose restaurants wisely

-Finally, gather some ideas on where to eat before you hop on the plane.
+Finally, gather some ideas on where to eat before you hop on the plane, if you want a little more luxury and travel on a private plane you could get a jet charter quote online and book a fly.
 San Francisco has an extremely wide range of places to eat: fine dining restaurants, trendy cafes, bustling bars and the current craze — food trucks.
 These will all vary in price, so it’s best to decide where to eat before your stomach starts to rumble.
 Otherwise, it will make a hasty decision— not to mention a costly one.

 San Francisco, it’s a beautiful place and all it takes to revel in this beauty is a bit of thoughtful planning.
 You know what you want to do, where you want to stay and where you want to eat, so now you can just enjoy your trip!

 Image by Roger Wallstadt, used under Creative Commons license.